 Chapter 11.
-Rhodri Jeffreys-Jones: What Burleson and Orwell Overlooked: Private Security Provision in the USA and the United Kingdom.
+Rhodri Jeffreys-Jones: What Burleson and Orwell Overlooked: Private Security Provision in the United States and the United Kingdom.

 Chapter 12.
-Dolores Janiewski & Simon Judkins: Fluid Boundaries: The Evolution of a Private-Public Security Network in California, 1917-1952.
+Dolores Janiewski and Simon Judkins: Fluid Boundaries: The Evolution of a Private–Public Security Network in California, 1917–52.

 Conclusion.
-David Churchill, Dolores Janiewski & Pieter Leloup.
+David Churchill, Dolores Janiewski and Pieter Leloup.

 David Churchill is Associate Professor in Criminal Justice in the Centre for Criminal Justice Studies, School of Law, University of Leeds, UK.

 Dolores Janiewski is Associate Professor in the School of History, Philosophy, Political Science and International Relations, Victoria University of Wellington, New Zealand.